aitgon/vtam/doc/content/tutorial.rst

 another marker (ZFZR).
 The principle is the same if you want to complete the analyses with data from a different sequencing run.
 First, we need to prepare these user inputs:
-The directory with the FASTQ files: *fastqinfo_zfzr.tsv*
+The directory with the FASTQ files: :download:`fastqinfo_zfzr.tsv <../../vtam/data/example/fastqinfo_zfzr.tsv>`.

 This is the **merge** command for the new run-marker: